Kelso (NSW)

 Kelso lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of Feb 2026, the estimated population of Kelso (NSW) is around 11,229.
-This figure reflects an increase of 1,190 people since the 2021 Census, which reported a population of 10,039.
-The current resident population estimate of 11,100 by AreaSearch, based on the latest ERP data release by the ABS (June 2024), and an additional 287 validated new addresses since the Census date, supports this growth.
-This results in a density ratio of 353 persons per square kilometer.
-Kelso's population growth rate of 11.9% since the 2021 census exceeded that of its SA4 region (3.2%) and SA3 area, making it a growth leader.
-Interstate migration contributed approximately 60.0% to overall population gains during recent periods, with other factors such as natural growth and overseas migration also being positive contributors.
+As of Feb 2026, the estimated population of Kelso (NSW) is around 11,229, showing an increase of 1,190 people since the 2021 Census.
+The 2021 Census reported a population of 10,039 in Kelso.
+This growth reflects an estimated resident population of 11,100 by AreaSearch following examination of ABS's latest ERP data release in June 2024 and the validation of an additional 287 new addresses since the Census date.
+The population density is approximately 353 persons per square kilometer.
+Kelso's growth rate of 11.9% since the 2021 census exceeded both its SA4 region (3.2%) and SA3 area, indicating it as a growth leader in the region.
+Interstate migration contributed around 60.0% to Kelso's population gains during recent periods, with natural growth and overseas migration also being positive factors.

 Frequently Asked Questions - Population